SAP-archive/karydia/README.md

 A description of each feature can be found [here](docs/features.md) and an overview of the application of these features is described in the [demo section](docs/demos/overview.md).

+If you have any problems while using Karydia, have a look at our [troubleshooting guide](docs/troubleshooting.md).
+If this does not solve your problem, please open a [GitHub Issue](https://github.com/karydia/karydia/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

 ## Installing Karydia
 To install Karydia using Helm run the following commands:
 ```